serverless/serverless/README.md

 ## Support Command

-In Serverless Framework V.4, we've introduced the `serverless support` command, a standout feature that lets you directly connect with our support team.
+In Serverless Framework V.4, we've introduced the `serverless support` command, a standout feature that lets you generate issue reports, or directly connect with our support team.
 It automatically includes relevant context and omits sensitive details like secrets and account information, which you can check before submission.
 This streamlined process ensures your issues are quickly and securely addressed.

 To use this feature, after an error or any command, run: